 Why people submit fake utility bills

 1. Proof of Residence.
 Many people use utility bills as proof of residence.
-Someone who doesn’t have a stable living situation or living with someone else might fake a utility bill to appear more established or attempt to show they have been living independently.
+Someone who doesn’t have a stable living situation or is living with someone else might fake a utility bill to appear more established or attempt to show they have been living independently.

 2. Creditworthiness.
 Utility bills are often used to show a history of on-time payments.
 If an applicant has poor credit or a history of late payments, they may submit fake utility bills to give the impression that they’re financially responsible.